Joshua Topolsky: Journalism

 Between August 2008 and March 2011, Topolsky was the editor-in-chief of the technology blog Engadget.
 Since 2009, he has been the technology correspondent for NBC's Late Night with Jimmy Fallon, and then The Tonight Show Starring Jimmy Fallon.
 In March 2011, he resigned his position at Engadget.

 Following his departure from Engadget, Topolsky began a new site called This Is My Next, a temporary home for him and his ex-Engadget colleagues as they built a new technology network.
 Like Engadget, the website included a wide variety of technology news, reviews, and editorials.
 The website name is a play on a phrase Topolsky often says when reviewing a device that he especially likes (e.g. "This is my next phone.").
 Topolsky's team at This Is My Next included former Engadget editors and contributors including Paul Miller, Nilay Patel, Joanna Stern, Chris Ziegler, and others.

 On July 18, 2011, Topolsky announced on Late Night that he and his team were developing a new permanent network called The Verge.
 The Verge launched on November 1, 2011, with Topolsky as the founding editor-in-chief.
 He appeared in many of the early audio and video podcasts that the site released while writing articles.
 He also appeared on Fallon's shows several times after the announcement of the site with products the site reviewed that he also showcased to the audience.

 The New York Times reported on July 24, 2014, that Topolsky would be leaving The Verge on August 4, 2014, to pursue an editorial position at Bloomberg.
 The Times noted, "He will develop and run Bloomberg’s new ventures, which will cover specific topic areas such as politics and luxury."

 The New York Times reported on July 10, 2015, that Topolsky would be leaving Bloomberg Business after clashes with founder Michael Bloomberg.
 This follows a radical redesign of Bloomberg Business web properties.

 In April 2015, Topolsky started Tomorrow, a weekly podcast about current trends in technology, news, and culture.
 Each episode of Tomorrow features cohost Ryan Houlihan and a special guest, ranging from Google designer Matías Duarte to Topolsky's wife.

 In 2016, Topolsky pursued initial funding for a new digital media outlet.
 The company is titled Independent Media and launched its first publication, The Outline, on December 5.

-In 2023, Topolsky was hired by Robinhood to launch Sherwood Media a website dedicated to, "deliver actionable, illuminating news on the markets, business, tech, and the culture of money in a way that's authoritative, engaging, and speaks in the language of this moment".
+In 2023, Topolsky was hired by Robinhood to launch Sherwood Media, a website dedicated to "deliver[ing] actionable, illuminating news on the markets, business, tech, and the culture of money in a way that's authoritative, engaging, and speaks in the language of this moment".
 As of 2025 Topolsky is Sherwood's editor-in-chief and president.